Frequently Asked Questions

 Do you accept insurance?

-Unfortunately insurance companies do not currently cover reading and writing intervention and remediation; even with a specific dyslexia, dysgraphia or other diagnosis.
+Unfortunately insurance companies do not currently cover reading and writing intervention and remediation, even with a specific dyslexia, dysgraphia or other diagnosis.
 However, many companies will allow you to use your FSA funds to pay for services.
 Some private schools also offer tuition assistance for specific remediation services.
 Our invoices are structured to meet the requirements for reimbursement from eligible sources.

 How is Forge Education different from services provided in school?

-Forge Education uses data, evidence-based practices and curriculum to help all students achieve.
+Forge Education uses data and evidence-based practices and curriculum to help all students achieve.
 Though many schools have talented, well trained staff and strong curriculum, research shows that this type of intervention is most successful when administered a minimum of 2 times per week for 60 minutes each session.
 Because of this, many students may require additional remediation to what is provided in school.

 How is Forge Education different from other service providers?

 At Forge Education we have a team of highly skilled educators who are passionate about teaching literacy.
-Our individual classrooms that provide an ideal environment and tools for teaching and learning.
+Our individual classrooms provide an ideal environment and tools for teaching and learning.
 The curriculum we use is in line with the Science of Reading and we ensure that students achieve mastery before moving on.
 Forge Education is data driven, and we are able to clearly show progress and growth through data collected each session, goals achieved and assessments that demonstrate content mastery.

 What are “evidence-based” practices and curriculum?